-Bridget Russell is an associate in the Business Trial Practice Group in the firm's Century City office.
+Bridget Russell is special counsel in the Business Trial Practice Group in the firm's Century City office.

 Areas of Practice

 Bridget represents a broad range of clients in all types of commercial and business litigation.
 She has represented individuals, production companies, studios, insurers, physicians groups, manufacturers, retailers, and telecommunications companies.
 Her practice entails matters in state and federal court, including business disputes, class action defense, securities litigation, shareholder derivative cases, entertainment litigation, copyright, trademark, right of publicity, unfair business practice, fraud and trust and estates litigation.

 Bridget is experienced in all aspects of California and federal civil procedure, including discovery, motion practice, arguing motions in court, and preparing for trial and alternative dispute resolution proceedings.

 Bridget is a committed pro bono attorney.
 She regularly represents parents in adoption proceedings through Public Counsel and volunteers at the Los Angeles Veterans Affairs offering a broad range of legal advice to veterans.